Mazreku (Epirus)

 The Mazreku, or alternatively, the Mazaraki, Mazarech and Masarachi, were a historical Albanian tribe in medieval Epirus and Thessaly.
 They appear in historical records as one of the Albanian tribes which raided and invaded Thessaly after 1318 and throughout the 14th century were active in the struggles of the Albanian Despotate of Arta against the Despotate of Epirus.

 Name and Toponomy

-The Albanian noun mazrek (definite form: mazreku) means horse breeder in Albanian.
+The linguists Eqrem Çabej and Martin Camaj state the Albanian name mazrek (definite form: mazreku) means 'horse breeder' and is derived from the Albanian root maz- meaning 'foal/colt' (young horse).
+The earlier renditions of the name Mazarak or Mazërek underwent a shift of the middle a sound to ë and the last a to e.
+To this root, two successive suffixes were added: -ar and -ak (or -ek).
+Thus, mazarek originally referred to 'a tribe engaged in the breeding of horses or foals'.

+The linguist Kostas Oikonomou supports the association of the name with the tribe.
+He derives it from the Albanian noun mazi, -a, meaning 'ploughed field ready for sowing', combined with the suffix -(t)ar, which is used in Albanian to form nouns indicating a person engaged in a specific activity.
+From the form mazar, the suffix -ak was added, which in Albanian can signify an inhabitant of a place.

 Toponyms connected to the Mazaraki are spread widely across Albanian-inhabited lands; the Mazaraki of Epirus are the namesake of two toponyms (both called Mazaraki) near Ioannina and near Paramythia.
 Additionally, the toponym Mazaraki exists elsewhere in Epirus, in the eparchy of Patras, whilst the toponym Mazarakia is present in the eparchy of Margariti; there is also a Mazarakati in Cephalonia and Mazarakianika in Attica-Boeotia.
 John VI Kantakouzenos's History, which was written in the second half of the 14th century, mentions that the "Albanian tribes of Mazaraki, Bua, Malakasi were named so after the names of their leaders."
 Albanian clans traditionally bore the name of their first leader or progenitor, but after intermarriage between different leading families, the identification of the clans became intricate.